PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

 The complete output of the script can be found in a .csv file.
 For our example, *topkprob_var.csv* should show you the documents that were labeled with a topic containing the word *var*.

-Now we are ready to filter your Common Crawl corpus with your topics of choice to be discarded.
+Now we are ready to filter our Common Crawl corpus, choosing which topics should be discarded.

 ## Filtering documents